AnyLog-co/documentation/examples/Sample Python Scripts/README.md

   --topic sample-data
 ```

-**Disclaimer**: When adding data using either _POST_ or _MQTT_, AnyLog requires an active `run mqtt client` process to be
+## Enabling the MQTT Client Service
-running on the accepting node; in order to map the data coming in with the correct database / table.
+When adding data using _POST_ or _MQTT_ publish, enable an AnyLog service that considers the published data.

-[Adding data](../../adding%20data.md#using-a-post-command) provides more details regarding the command and how it use.
+The command `run mqtt client` enables the service on the AnyLog node.
+This service allows to map the published data to a target structure.

 In order to send the data in this demo using either _POST_ or _MQTT_, make sure a `run mqtt client` is running on the
 accepting node.
 Examples are as follows: